ToshioCP/Gtk4-tutorial/gfm/sec9.md

 Now we have three source files, `tfetextview.c`, `tfe.c` and `tfe3.ui`.
 The `3` of `tfe3.ui` is like a version number.
 Managing version with filenames is one possible idea but it may make bothersome problem.
-You need to rewrite filename in each version and it affects to contents of sourcefiles that refer to filenames.
+You need to rewrite filename in each version and it affects to contents of source files that refer to filenames.
 So, we should take `3` away from the filename.

 In `tfe.c` the function `tfe_text_view_new` is invoked to generate TfeTextView.